‘So alone’: As NATO countries end their Kabul airlift, many interpreters, embassy staffers and drivers are left behind

 European governments have said they were left with little choice but to end their military rescue operations as the United States pulls out.

-Officials have said that no one could have predicted the speediness of the Taliban takeover, but critics say that visa programs for those at risk were initially slow and restrictive: until it was too late.
+Officials have said that no one could have predicted the speediness of the Taliban takeover, but critics say that visa programs for those at risk were initially slow and restrictive — until it was too late.

 “We left behind the people who trusted our country, it’s a disaster,” said French Sen. Nathalie Goulet.
 “We will have blood on our hands.”

-French officials said they evacuated around 2,500 people over the past 10 days but Goulet estimates that about 1,000 people — those who worked with the French military and their family — remain.
+French officials said they evacuated around 2,500 people over the past 10 days but Goulet estimates that about 1,000 people — those who worked with the French military and their families — remain.

 “They are going to be killed,” she said.
 “It’s like a witch-hunting party.
 They are at the top of the list of the traitors of the Taliban because they have been working for a foreign army.”

-The Taliban, for its part, has promised amnesty to all those who worked with the coalition or former government but there have been reports of killings since its takeover.
+The Taliban, for its part, has promised amnesty to all those who worked with the coalition or former government, but there have been reports of killings since the group’s takeover.

 Afghans who worked for France have been desperately emailing Goulet, sharing their work and identification documents and asking for her help arranging a flight out of Kabul.

-One Afghan man who worked with the French military for nearly seven years and shared his proof of employment said he has not left his Kabul home in 10 days because he is afraid Taliban militants are searching for him.
+One Afghan man who worked with the French military for nearly seven years and shared his proof of employment said he has not left his home in Kabul in 10 days because he is afraid Taliban militants are searching for him.

 “I am here without any support and assistance,” he said, adding that he was blocked from the airport.

-Sharif Karimi, 31, an Afghan translator for British forces also said he tried to get to the airport on Thursday after being approved for evacuation but was stopped by the Taliban.
+Sharif Karimi, 31, an Afghan interpreter for British forces also said he tried to get to the airport on Thursday after being approved for evacuation but was stopped by the Taliban.

 “The Taliban were just beating us and warning us, we will shoot you … you should leave the place,” he said, adding that he knew at least seven or eight other interpreters left behind.

-“We are so worried … Our lives are not safe here,” he said in a series of video messages sent to The Post on Friday morning.
-He said he was not concerned about having his identity hidden as he was already in danger.
+“We are so worried … Our lives are not safe here,” Karimi said in video messages sent to The Post on Friday morning.
+He added that he was not concerned about having his identity hidden as he was already in danger.

 Wallace, the British defense minister, has suggested some people left behind try to get to a border.
-He estimates that as many as 150 British nationals were still in Afghanistan though not all wanted to leave.
+He estimates that as many as 150 British nationals were still in Afghanistan, though not all wanted to leave.

 Traveling to the borders is incredibly risky, stranded Afghans said, with border crossings shut and the Taliban on patrol.